 Run and Gun - Neewer CN-216

-This little LED light packs a punch.
+For under $30 this little LED light packs a punch.
 With 216 LEDs build right into it and a shoe mount attachment for even a budget DSLR camera, it's great for taking with you.

 The 216 LEDs are quite bright when turned all the way up.
 This is good as you never know when you'll need more light.
 Turning them down is simple to make for a quick soft lighting setup.
 Color temperature adjustment goes between 5400k and 3200k.